Archos Generation 5: 705 WiFi

-The Archos 705 WiFi was released on November 16, 2007 in capacities of 80GB and 160GB, with the same overall design of the last generation and an updated operating system and hardware compatibility.
+The Archos 705 WiFi was released on November 16, 2007 in capacities of 80 GB and 160 GB, with the same overall design of the last generation and an updated operating system and hardware compatibility.
 Unlike the 405 and 605 WiFi, the 705 WiFi has an 18-bit color depth instead of 24-bit Truecolor.

 605 WiFi

 The Archos 605 WiFi was launched on September 1, 2007.
 While the player is a technical update from the previous generation, the 605 WiFi is released in larger capacities, not unlike the 504.
 The 4 GB flash-based version includes a SDHC card slot.
 The player is also available in hard drive capacities of 20 GB, 30 GB, 40 GB (only in the UK), include a thinner profile and smaller buttons.
 The button layout remains the same but with the addition of a volume control.
 The battery is now irremovable, though an extended battery pack is available optionally, and the kickstand is moved to the edge of the player.
 The 605 WiFi features support for Adobe Flash, which equips a portable version of Opera.
 An online content portal is linked to directly purchase or rent media from various distributors.

 A special edition of the 605 WiFi was released in Europe.
-This version has a 20GB capacity and is bundled with Charlie Chaplin movies and a custom engraving on the back.
+This version has a 20 GB capacity and is bundled with Charlie Chaplin movies and a custom engraving on the back.
 A Harry Potter edition was later released.